 The Buddha is seen as a ‘Refuge’ not because he will help us to escape life and its difficulties, but because his example and teaching represent practical and reliable responses to our sorrows in the face of life.
 They can help free us from attachment to ‘false refuges’ — those mundane things we look to for happiness and security, but which are ultimately incapable of providing them.
 The Buddha’s vision and example are fundamental.

 In seeking to follow the Buddha’s path to Enlightenment, Buddhists try to understand all the teachings that express his wisdom, from the whole of the Buddhist tradition throughout time.
 These are collectively known as the Dharma, and are revered as the best guide to reality there is.

 Of course, if we are to practise the Dharma we need the example of others who have done so before us.
 And we also need the guidance of personal teachers who have a more experienced perspective than our own, as well as the friendship of fellow practitioners.
 Taken together, all ‘Dharma farers’ of the past and present who offer these kinds of supports are known as the Sangha or spiritual community, and Buddhists also give central importance to this aspect.

 So the defining act of a Buddhist life is to go for Refuge to the Buddha, Dharma, and Sangha: it is the act by which one becomes a Buddhist, and every day around the world millions of Buddhists chant the Three Refuges, committing themselves to living out these ideals.

-Listen to a comprehensive set of talks from members of the Triratna Buddhist Order on the theme of Going for Refuge to the Three Jewels.
+Listen to a comprehensive set of talks on the theme of Going for Refuge to the Three Jewels.